DOT Physical Requirements: Blood Pressure & Drug Tests

 What Are the Most Recent DOT Physical Requirements?

-There have recently been changes made to the DOT physical.
+Over the years, there have been changes to the DOT physical.
 Medical cards that drivers were required to carry are being phased out.
-The cards will be replaced with an electronic registry that will verify certification.
-There have also been recent changes to the drug testing rules.
-Drivers should contact their employer or state department of motor vehicles for specific changes to testing procedures and policies.
+The idea is that cards will eventually be replaced with an electronic registry that will verify certification.
+There have also been changes to the drug testing rules.
+Drivers should contact their employer or state department of motor vehicles for current testing procedures and policies.

 What Happens During a DOT Physical?